dabblyou/routine-keeper/README.md

 ## Data sources and AI methods
-In order for the app to function, various data sources are used:
+In order for *Routine Keeper* to function, various data sources are used:

 1. Spatial base data from the user's environment (= apartment, house).
 Since GPS data can only be used in exceptional cases, other indoor navigation methods must be employed for mapping (e.g., Wi-Fi, Bluetooth, geomagnetism, or other innovative approaches).